BIM September 24, 2025

 Vectorworks Architect is a solution that strives to be as functional as it gets, making it one of Revit’s most prominent competitors.
 It is a full-fledged BIM software application that allows users to work with the entire BIM workflow in one place.
 Its 3D modeling engine is powered by SIEMENS Parasolid, allowing for the combination of precision and complexity in graphical design.

 Vectorworks is compatible with various file formats, allowing for easier collaboration between different applications.
-It can also be linked directly to several other competitors in the field for improved collaboration, including Photoshop, SketchUp, Rhino, Cinema4D, and more.
+It is also easily linked directly with several other competitors in the field for improved collaboration, including Photoshop, SketchUp, Rhino, Cinema4D, and more.
 Vectorworks also strives to incorporate the newest features like photogrammetry, cloud service support, AR and VR support, etc.

 Customer ratings: